iot-Noob/API-Boiler-Plate/README.md

 ### Logging
 Logs are stored in the directory specified by **`LOG_FILEPATH`** in the **`.env`** file.
 ### Security
-- Passwords are hashed using bcrypt.
+- Passwords are hashed using Argon2.
 - JWT tokens are used for authentication and have an expiration time.
 ### Notes
 - Ensure to replace placeholder values in the .env file with your actual configuration.